Skip to main content

 • music

-• “The music is phenomenal and the story and characters are great.”
+• “The music is wonderful, and I really liked the characters (Asahi, in particular).”

 • “Music: the soundtrack, to me, is nothing to write home about.”